-I can definitely relate to that, and I’m saying this, I’ve collected a lot of no’s.
+I can relate to that, and I’m saying this, I’ve collected a lot of no’s.

-It can be really disappointed and you might think you did something wrong or you’re not good at sales.
+It can be disappointed, and you might think you did something wrong or you’re not good at sales.

 Also, I was afraid of the money conversation because of the fear of not receiving a yes.

-And that prevented me to enjoy the conversation, and be comfortable.
+And that prevented me from enjoying the conversation and being comfortable.

-Here’s why, for very long I’ve been too attached to the outcome.
+Here’s why I’ve been too attached to the outcome for very long.

 Over time I’ve learned how to mentally approach my conversations and be ok with receiving no’s.

-The fact of the matter is that without a no there could be no yes.
+The matter is that without a no, there could be no yes.

-Here’s the thing: no’s will help understand where a yes could come from.
+Here’s the thing: no’s will help you understand where a yes could come from.

-As soon as you tap into this mindset zone, you’ll start being more comfortable with sales.
+As soon as you tap into this mindset zone, you’ll become more comfortable with sales.